 Inventories.
 The Company records its corn inventory at fair value only when the Company's cost of corn purchased exceeds the market value for corn.
-The Company determines the market value of corn based upon Level 1 inputs using quoted market prices.
-The Company incurred a write-down of inventory of \$0.3 million and \$0.1 million for the twelve months ended December 31, 2015 and 2014, respectively.
-The Company records its hydrocarbon inventory at average cost.
+The Company determines the market value of corn and dry distiller's grain based upon Level 1 inputs using quoted market prices.
+The Company records its ethanol, isobutanol and hydrocarbon inventory at market using Level 2 inputs.